-Both councils hold earmarked reserves, which are earmarked for a particular purpose and are set aside in order to meet known or predicted future expenditure in relation to that purpose.
+West Suffolk holds earmarked reserves, which are earmarked for a particular purpose and are set aside in order to meet known or predicted future expenditure in relation to that purpose.
 The planned use of working balances over the period covered by this strategy is shown in Appendix 3.

-Based on existing contributions the levels of earmarked reserves at the end of 2019/20 are expected to be as follows:
+Based on existing contributions the levels of earmarked reserves at the end of TBC are expected to be as follows: